open5e/open5e/source/monsters/tome-of-beasts/S/sandwyrm.rst

 poison damage, or half as much poison damage with a successful DC 15 Constitution saving throw.
-If the poison damage reduces the target to 0 hit points, the target is stable but poisoned and paralyzed for 1 hour.
+If the poison damage reduces the target to 0 hit points, the target is stable but :ref:`srd:poisoned` and :ref:`srd:paralyzed` for 1 hour.
 Regaining hit points doesn’t end the poisoning or paralysis.